amitkaps/proposals/DL_in_the_browser.md

 ## Description
 The browser is the most common end-point consumption of Deep learning models.
 It is also the most ubiquitous platform for programming available.
 The maturity of the client-side JavaScript ecosystem across the deep learning process e.g. dataframe support (arrow.js), WebGl accelerated learning frameworks (deeplearn.js), declarative interactive visualisation (vega-lite.js), have made it easy to start playing with Deep Learning in the browser.

 This talk is designed in the "Show, not Tell" format.
 We will focus on showcasing three particular use case (live-demos) where deep learning models can be used for explanations, inference and training on the browser directly.
-The demos will also show the application from three different types of data types - tabular, text and image.
+The demos will also show the application from three different types of data - tabular, text and image.

 1. **Explorable Explanations**: Explaining the DL model and allowing the users to build intuition on the model helps in generating insight.
 We showcase an *explorable explanation for loan default DL model*, which allows the user to explore the feature space and threshold boundaries using interactive visualisations to drive decision making.